elipopovadev/High-Quality-Code/README.md

+# High Quality Code

 ![!](https://user-images.githubusercontent.com/75258625/155038816-217fabf0-3a18-43b2-ae54-4234adc72e04.png)

-# Creational Design Patterns; Structural Design Patterns; Behavioral Design Patterns
+## Creational Design Patterns; Structural Design Patterns; Behavioral Design Patterns

-1. Creational Design Patterns:
+### 1. Creational Design Patterns:

     a) Singleton:
       - this pattern ensures that a class has only one instance and provides a global point of access to it;